History of Oklahoma: Early statehood

 The early years of statehood were marked with political activity.
-In 1910, the Democrats moved the capital to Oklahoma City, three years before the Oklahoma Organic Act allowed, in order to move away from the Republican hotbed of Guthrie.
+Following a popular vote in 1910, the Democrats moved the capital to Oklahoma City in order to move away from the Republican hotbed of Guthrie.
+This was three years before the Oklahoma Organic Act had allowed.
 Socialism became a growing force among struggling farmers, and Oklahoma grew to have the largest Socialist population in the United States at the time, with the Socialist vote doubling in every election until the American entry into World War I in 1917.
 However, the war drove food prices up, allowing the farmers to prosper, and the movement faded away.
 By the 1920s, the Republican Party, taking advantage of rifts within the Democratic Party, gained control in the state.
 The economy continued to improve, in the areas of cattle ranching, cotton, wheat, and especially, oil.
 Throughout the 1920s, new oil fields were continually discovered and Oklahoma produced over 1.8 billion barrels of petroleum, valued at over 3.5 million dollars for the decade.